microsoft/vscode-wiki/How-to-Contribute.md

 ### Installing Prerequisites

-[Download the latest version](https://code.visualstudio.com/Download) of Visual Studio Code (you will use VS Code to edit Code!)

 Code includes node module dependencies that require native compilation.
-To ensure the compilation is picking up the right version of header files from the Electron Shell, we have our own script to run the installation via npm.
+To ensure the compilation is picking up the right version of header files from the Electron Shell, we have our own script to run the installation via `npm`.

-**Tip!** In case you fail to build the native modules you can copy the node_modules folder of the VS Code installation into the `vscode` workspace node_modules folder.
-You will still need to run our unpm install to get all the development dependencies.

-For native compilation, you will need python (version `v2.7` recommended, `v3.x.x` is __*not*__ supported) as well as a C/C++ compiler tool chain.
+For native compilation, you will need python (version `v2.7` recommended, `v3.x.x` is __*not*__ supported), as well as a C/C++ compiler tool chain.

 **Windows:**
 * In addition to Python v2.7, make sure you have a PYTHON environment variable set to `drive:\path\to\python.exe`, not to a folder